Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Abstract

 \section{Abstract}

-The task of \ac{am}, that is extracting argumentative sentences for a specific topic from large document sources, is an inherently difficult task for machine learning models and humans alike, as large \ac{am} datasets are rare and recognition of argumentative sentences requires expert knowledge.
+\ac{am}, that is extracting and classifying argument components for a specific topic from large document sources, is an inherently difficult task for machine learning models and humans alike, as large \ac{am} datasets are rare and recognition of argument components requires expert knowledge.
 The task becomes even more difficult if it also involves stance detection of retrieved arguments.
-Given the cost and complexity of creating suitably large \ac{am} datasets, we ask whether it is necessary for acceptable performance to have datasets growing in size.
-Our findings show that, when using carefully composed training samples and a model pretrained on related tasks, we can reach 95\% of the maximum performance while reducing the training sample size by at least 85\%.
+In this work, we investigate the effect of \ac{am} dataset composition in few- and zero-shot settings.
+Our findings show that, while fine-tuning is mandatory to achieve acceptable model performance, using carefully composed training samples and reducing the training sample size by up to almost 90\% can still yield 95\% of the maximum performance.
 This gain is consistent across three \ac{am} tasks on three different datasets.
-We also publish a new dataset for future benchmarking.\footnote{Will be published on acceptance.}
+We also publish a new dataset\footnote{\url{https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4353}} and code\footnote{\url{https://github.com/UKPLab/argument-topic-diversity}} for future benchmarking.